English original

 Catania

-Until now, this metro on the Italian island of Sicily consists of a short line with four underground stations.
-The at-grade part of the line runs along the coast of the Mediterranean Sea:
+Until now, this metro on the Italian island of Sicily consists of a short line with only a few underground stations.
+The at-grade part of the line runs along the coast of the Mediterranean Sea.

 Chicago

-The best view from a train to Midway is as it makes the turn at 54th and Knox, just a few blocks from the little airport.
+The coolest view from a train to Midway is as it makes the turn at 54th and Knox, just a few blocks from the little airport.
 The L tracks have to go over the Belt RR tracks and occasionally there will be a plane landing on the runway that's parallel to the L. The train is actually higher than the plane.
-Incredibly cool!

 Chongqing